theonlyanton/theonlyanton/README.md

 ### 👋 Welcome 👋

+- 💻 Major in Computer Science at Rutgers University - New Brunswick
 - 🌱 I’m currently learning Python and Android App Development
-- 💻 Major in Computer Science

 📫 Please contact ak1847@scartletmail.rutgers.edu to receive access to private respositories.